eriksvoboda/School_District_Analysis/README.md

 ## Summary

-The number of ninth graders at THS is less than one third of the total student count.
-By replacing their scores with NaNs there is slight decreases in all metrics, bar Average Reading Score, at THS.
-The replacement does not affect THS' overall school ranking as they remain in the second position in % Overall Passing.
-Scores by school spending and by school type are not affected.
-When looking at test scores at a higher level than just single store, the ninth grade test scores at THS, do not have as large of an impact when multiple schools are grouped together.
+By replacing the ninth grade scores a THS with NaNs there is slight decreases in all metrics, bar Average Reading Score, at THS.
+When looking at school type, all of the metrics are the same as before the ninth grade scores were replaced.
+The metrics in the School Size summary also do not change with the replacement of ninth grade THS scores.
+All metrics increase in the $630-644 bin, which THS is a part of, after replacing ninth grade test scores.

 ### DataFrame Summary Photos